EdgeGallery/community/Test WG/How-to Articles/How to use 3rd party mgmt for golang modules.md

 In this part, we will take the project  _mep_  as the example.
 When you are adding a new direct module (for example  **github.com/stretchr/testify** ) to its  _mepserver/go.mod_  file, and then create a PR to  _mep_  project, there is a Jenkins Job named "3rdParty-mep-pr-modules-check" triggered as the gating job.
-Only if this job build successfully, this PR can be merged.
+Only when this job build successfully, this PR can be merged.
 This job checks all direct modules list in all go.mod files (_mepserver/go.mod_ and _mepauth/go.mod_) of project _mep_ and all other indirect modules list in all go.sum files (_mepserver/go.sum_ and _mepauth/go.sum_) of project _mep_.